stellaaaaaaaaaaaaaaaaaa/OD-filter-testing/README.md

 This interface lastly generates visualisation and error plots for direct comparison between the truth trajectory and filter results.

-It should also be noted that currently points are propagated via the circular restricted three-body problem equations (CR3BP), however, it is desired that a propagator should be integrated into the program.
+Note that the HALO propagator has now been integrated into the program, and that propagation no longer relies on CR3BP modelling.

 This project is largely developed using the HALO propagator, link to GitHub repositary here: [High-precision-Analyser-of-Lunar-Orbits](https://github.com/yang-researchgroup/High-precision-Analyser-of-Lunar-Orbits).

-Make sure to download this project and copy the 'Python' folder into the main folder.
-Ensure that you download de430.bsp and put it in the main folder and the visualisation processes, input folder. (https://naif.jpl.nasa.gov/pub/naif/generic_kernels/spk/planets/)
+There are additional files required to be installed before running this tool.
+Firstly, run: pip install -r requirements.txt
+This will install the dependencies listed in the text file.

+Secondly, de430.bsp must be downloaded  (download here: https://naif.jpl.nasa.gov/pub/naif/generic_kernels/spk/planets/) and installed into multiple locations:
+- the main folder 'RUN HERE'
+- input
+- ker
+- visualisation processes
+- visualisation processes --> input